 The company purchased their first automated wood turning lathe in 1962, and have now expanded their collection to well over 20.

 In 1966 his son, Geoff, joined the business.
-After spending over 20 years in production and sales, Geoff now manages the company.
+After spending over 20 years in production and sales, Geoff went on to manage the company until his retirement in 2012.
 It was Geoff's early efforts "on the road" that helped the company expand into the many different areas that it is involved in today, including the building, staircase, and furniture industries throughout all parts of Australia.

-Then in 1993, Geoff's son Wyatt became the third generation to work in this successful family business.
+Then in 1995, Geoff's son Wyatt became the third generation to work in this successful family business.
 Like his father, Wyatt has concentrated his efforts in customer relations, including the setting up of office and factory systems to ensure the customer's demands can be met both quickly and accurately.
+In 2012 Wyatt took over the role of general manager of the business after his father retired.

-In 2010, Wyatt's wife, Michelle, joined the company.
-Taking on the role as receptionist as well as marketing, concentrating mainly on website and brochure development.
+In 2010, Wyatt's wife Michelle joined the company.
+Initially taking on the role as receptionist as well as marketing, but more recently has moved into managing accounts and payroll.

-In recent years the decline in popularity of wood turnings has resulted in even more changes to the types of products manufactured; and now with over 70 years of business behind them, they are a 100% freehold company that employs around 20 people; and whilst their past doesn’t guarantee a future it certainly goes a long way to doing so.
+In recent years the decline in popularity of wood turnings has resulted in even more changes to the types of products manufactured; and now with 75 years of business behind them, they are a 100% freehold company that employs around 15 people; and whilst their past doesn’t guarantee a future it certainly goes a long way to doing so.